Skip to content

 Diagnostics

-make doctor (and app boot) run I18nDiagnostics against every module's declared locale dirs.
+App boot runs I18nDiagnostics against every module's declared locale dirs.
 See codes SM013SM016 in the table above.
 Warnings are printed in dev; errors fail the boot in production.

 Released under the MIT License.